paretl/terraform-provider-uptimerobot/website/docs/r/alert_contact.html.markdown

 # Resource: uptimerobot_alert_contact

-Use this resource to create an alert contact
+Use this resource to create an alert contact in UptimeRobot.

 ## Example Usage